 It doesn't actually make things any less open to interpretation.
 Two people can mean opposite things by lawfulness and neither can be wrong.

 First of all, it's a red herring that lawful characters are necessarily in support of established authoritites.
 Some people interpret it that way (the easydamus article says it a few times), but others say that lawfulness only means believing that it would be better to have some established authority, not that the present ones are good or deserve loyalty.
 Here's some people arguing about it.
-Still others say that lawfulness doesn't have any intrinsic association with authority, just strict adherence to a clear set of principles; hence a libertarian purist like Nullus Maximus would be highly "lawful" despite being an anarchist.
+Still others say that lawfulness doesn't have any intrinsic association with authority, just strict adherence to a clear set of principles; hence a libertarian purist like Shane Killian would be highly "lawful" despite being an anarchist.
 Although, when you think about that, it becomes more like "philosopher versus non nonphilosopher".

 A common aspect of interpretation thrown into it is that consequentialism is a chaotic idea, while lawful characters adhere more strictly to "principles".
 But it's also said that chaotic characters are more individualistic; this is already at odds, because consequentialism inherently has collectivist implications (if you can sacrifice one good for another, you can sacrifice one person for another - the TVTropes article pretty much makes that point itself).